AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/aa-faq.md

   </tr>
   <tr>
    <td colname="col1"> <p>Q: Is it possible to assign a <b>Virtual Report Suite</b> (VRS) to an Advertising Analytics account? </p> </td>
-   <td colname="col2"> <p>A: Virtual Report Suites do not collect data, so you cannot directly map an Advertising Analytics account to a VRS. </p> <p>However, you can map the Advertising Analytics account to the parent Report Suite of the VRS that you want to see data in. </p> <p>The Search Engine metrics (click/cost/impressions) may not show up in the VRS unless you include an “or” condition in your segment logic based on the AMO ID (or its classification).
-Example: Adding “all hits where AMO ID exists” would include the search engine metrics in the segment. </p> </td>
+   <td colname="col2"> <p>A: Virtual Report Suites do not collect data, so you cannot directly map an Advertising Analytics account to a VRS. </p> <p>However, you can map the Advertising Analytics account to the parent Report Suite of the VRS that you want to see data in. </p> <p>The Search Engine metrics (click/cost/impressions) may not show up in the VRS unless you include an "or" condition in your segment logic based on the AMO ID (or its classification).
+Example: Adding "all hits where AMO ID exists" would include the search engine metrics in the segment. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Q: Are Advertising Analytics metrics reportable in the <b>Marketing Channels</b> report? </p> </td>